Yellowhammer: In culture

 Olivier Messiaen often used birdsong as an inspiration for his music, and the yellowhammer features in Chronochromie, Catalogue d'oiseaux, La fauvette des jardins and Méditations sur le mystère de la Sainte Trinité, appearing in four movements of the last piece.

 An old legend links the yellowhammer to the devil.
 Its tongue was supposed to bear a drop of his blood, and the intricate pattern on the eggs was said to carry a concealed, possibly evil, message; these satanic associations sometimes led to the persecution of the bird.
-The unusual appearance of the eggs also led to the names of Scribble Lark or Scribble Jack, alternative titles for the bird.
+The unusual appearance of the eggs also led to the alternative names of scribble lark or scribble jack.